 How to Use a Cloth Diaper Cover as A Swim Diaper on The Fly

 If you decide to use a cloth diaper cover as a swim diaper on land, the first thing you’ll need to do is remove all of the absorbent inserts, prefolds, etc.

 Next, you’ll want to readjust the cover’s rise and waist adjustments as once you take out the absorbent layers the fit will have changed.
 You want to make sure that the diaper is good and snug around the legs and waist so that no solids can get out of it.
 A swim diaper is designed to fit firmly to the body so that even when water is involved, there’s no chance of less-than-solid fecal matter from escaping.

-As explained above, absorbent diapers will not only absorb urine, but water as well.
-Wearing an absorbent diaper in the water will weigh baby down significantly, which is always a safety risk even on land where throwing your little one’s balance off can mean lots of falls, scrapes and bruises.
+As explained above, absorbent diapers will not only absorb urine but water as well.
+Wearing an absorbent diaper in the water will weigh your baby down significantly, which is always a safety risk even on land where throwing your little one’s balance off can mean lots of falls, scrapes, and bruises.

 My absolute favorite swim diaper is by AppleCheeks.
 Though they have three sizes available, I bought a size two, and it fit my daughter from about 4 or 5 months old until potty training because the fabric was so movable and it adjusted so well.
-I could actually still put it on her if I wanted, but she’s now daytime potty trained (and was potty trained fairly late).
+I could actually still put it on her well after potty training if I had wanted to (and she did potty train late).

 Again, adjust that if you go to the pool a lot, are planning a beach vacation away from a washing machine, or if it’s rare for you to do water activities.

 Do Swim Diapers Go Over Regular Diapers?